 This is Glarus

-The municipality of
+The municipality of Glarus lies in

-Zurich, its industrial history and its mountains.
+Zurich, its industrial history, and its surrounding mountain landscapes.

 Discover Glarus

-Landsgemeinde takes place on the Zaunplatz, where direct democracy can be experienced.
-An ascent to the castle chapel is worthwhile: You will recognise the geometric street grid, a sign of reconstruction after the city fire of 1861.You can end your sightseeing in the market hall with a café and Glarus specialties.
+Landsgemeinde takes place, where direct democracy can be experienced.
+A short hike up to the castle chapel is worthwhile: from there you can see the geometric street grid — a sign of the city’s reconstruction after the fire of 1861.
+Round off your sightseeing at the market hall with a café and Glarus specialties.

 The Glarus Alps